gourie/website/content/authors/admin/_index.md

   url: "https://www.ucb.com"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include incorporating prior knowledge into deep neural networks and out-of-distribution generalization.
+bio: My current research focuses on incorporating prior knowledge into deep neural networks and exploring how to make neural segmentation nets more shape-aware.

 interests:
 - Artificial Intelligence